Pelagic in Greenland

 Alton Coolidge

 Having done a similar trip under Kirsten Neuschafer on the same boat a few years prior, I was brought on as the first mate/engineer.
 While the roles are generally very communal on board I was in charge of one of the three watches, maintaining the engines aboard, and bringing the newer crew members up to speed.
-To the right is a picture of me teaching the three newest crew members how to splice and dead end the lines.
+To the right is a picture of me teaching the three newest crew members how to splice and dead-end the lines.